komazwei/website/content/docs/farm-valuation/market-research/index.md

 index: 1
 ---

-## Add market research
+The **Add market research** task provides a text block to enter market research information.

-1. Select the Add Market Research task and click Edit
+1. Select the **Add Market Research** task and click the **Edit** button.
-2. Enter market research information, attach related images, and add additional headings and sections if needed
+2. Enter market research text, attach related images, and add additional sections if needed.
+3. Select the Done button to save your changes.

 ![Market research](/images/guides/farm-valuation/ENT_market_research.png)

-3. Click Complete.
-The task cannot be edited further.
+When the Complete button is pushed the task is removed from you list and cannot be edited further.